curl/everything-curl/usingcurl-connections.md

 ### Name resolve tricks with c-ares

-As should be detailed elsewhere in this book, curl can get built with several different name resolving backends.
-One of those backends is powered by the c-ares library and when curl is built to use c-ares, it gets a few extra super powers that curl built to use other name resolve backends don't get.
-Namely the ability to more specificly instruct what DNS servers to use and how that DNS traffic is using the network.
+As should be detailed elsewhere in this book, curl may be built with several different name resolving backends.
+One of those backends is powered by the c-ares library and when curl is built to use c-ares, it gets a few extra superpowers that curl built to use other name resolve backends don't get.
+Namely, it gains the ability to more specifically instruct what DNS servers to use and how that DNS traffic is using the network.

 With `--dns-servers`, you can specify exactly which DNS server curl should use instead of the default one.
-This lets you run your own experiental server that answers differently, or just use a backup one if your regular one seems unreliable or dead.
+This lets you run your own experimental server that answers differently, or use a backup one if your regular one is unreliable or dead.

-With `--dns-ipv4-addr` and `--dns-ipv6-addr` you ask curl to "bind" its local end of the DNS communication to a specific IP address and with `--dns-interface` you can instruct curl to use a specific network interface to send its DNS requests over.
+With `--dns-ipv4-addr` and `--dns-ipv6-addr` you ask curl to "bind" its local end of the DNS communication to a specific IP address and with `--dns-interface` you can instruct curl to use a specific network interface to use for its DNS requests.

-These `--dns-*` options are of course very specific and are only meant for those of you very aware of what you want and what these options do.
-But then they offer very customizable DNS name resolve operations.
+These `--dns-*` options are very advanced and are only meant for people who know what you're doing and understand what these options do.
+But they offer very customizable DNS name resolution operations.

 ## Connection timeout

-curl typically makes a TCP connection to the specific host as an initial part of its network transfer.
-This TCP connection can of course fail or sometimes be very slow depending on all sorts of shaky network conditions or perhaps even faulty remote servers.
+curl will typically make a TCP connection to the host as an initial part of its network transfer.
+This TCP connection can fail or be very slow, if there are shaky network conditions or faulty remote servers.

-To reduce the impact on your scripts or other use, you can set a maximum time to curl for which it will allow the connect attempt to go on.
-With `--connnect-timeout` you simply tell curl the maximum time to allow for this, and if curl hasn't made it connect in that time it returns a failure.
+To reduce the impact on your scripts or other use, you can set the maximum time in seconds which curl will allow for the connection attempt.
+With `--connnect-timeout` you tell curl the maximum time to allow for connecting, and if curl has not connected in that time it returns a failure.

-The connection timeout is only limiting the time curl is allowed to spend up until the moment it connects, so once the TCP connection has been established it can then again take longer time.
+The connection timeout only limits the time curl is allowed to spend up until the moment it connects, so once the TCP connection has been established it can take longer time.
 See the [Timeouts](usingcurl-timeouts.md) section for more on generic curl timeouts.

 If you specify a low timeout, you effectively disable curl's ability to connect to remote servers, slow servers or servers you access over unreliable networks.

-The connection timeout can be specified as a decimal value for subsecond precision.
-Allow 2781 milliseconds to be spent on trying to connect:
+The connection timeout can be specified as a decimal value for sub-second precision.
+For example, to allow 2781 milliseconds to connect:

     curl --connnect-timeout 2.781 https://example.com/

 ## Network interface

-On machines with multiple network interfaces that are connected to multiple networks, there are siutuations where you can decide which network interface you would prefer the outgoing network traffic to use.
+On machines with multiple network interfaces that are connected to multiple networks, there are situations where you can decide which network interface you would prefer the outgoing network traffic to use.
 Or which originating IP address (out of the multiple ones you have) to use in the communication.